-Because the ::-constructors of the list of subtrees are not solely consumed by continue but also by c, this definition is not in the range of defunctionalization [19].
+Because the ::-constructors of the list of subtrees are not solely consumed by continue but also by @, this definition is not in the range of defunctionalization [25].
 Therefore, even though visit is tail-recursive and constructs a data structure that is interpreted in continue, it does not correspond to a continuation-passing function.
-And indeed, traversing an inductive data structure breadth-first does not mesh with compositional recursive descent (catamorphism).
+And indeed, traversing an inductive data structure breadth-first does not mesh well with compositional recursive descent: how would one write a breadth-first traversal with a fold function?

-A direct-style traversal with control and prompt 4.2.2
+4.2.2 A direct-style traversal with control and prompt